k3jph/k3jph.github.io/_posts/2017/2017-02-18-textbook-pricing-control.md

 of class.
 Most students, not noticing the email, had gone ahead and paid full freight.

-[^textbook]:  There's a credible argument about public finance and health care, but that is also still in flux.
+[^text]: There's a credible argument about public finance and health
+    care, but that is also still in flux.

 [^costs]: Tuition and fees for three MPA credits in 2015-2016

 _Image by [wohnai /